Multiply/iron-router-progress/README.md

 For the most part, you'll want to change the `#iron-router-progress`'s `background-color` and `box-shadow`

+### Automatic ticks
 By default, the progress bar will tick every 0.75-1.5 seconds, after you start loading a route.

 If you want to disable this behaviour you can do it either globally by:
 ```coffee
 Router.configure
 	disableProgressTick : true
 ```
-Or by route definition
+Or by route definition:
 ```coffee
 Router.map ->
 	@route 'home',